vsis/arcfour/README.md

 ## CipherSaber

-To cipher with CipherSaber, you also need a secret key, but the first parameter is `cipher` or `decipher`.
+To cipher with CipherSaber, you need a secret key again.
+But this time, first parameter is `cipher` or `decipher`.

 ```
 echo -n "Attack at dawn" | ./saber1 cipher my.key > message.cs